 As for opilionids, or harvestmen, you don't need to be afraid of them at all.
 Opilionids have no venom or fangs.
 Thus, when it comes to these critters, the myth is totally false.

 If the thought of having daddy longlegs in your home still makes you uncomfortable, Aptive Environmental can help.
-Our Four Seasons Protection Plan provides an environmentally responsible solution that keeps your indoor environment spider-free through quarterly applications once a season.
+Our Four Seasons Protection Plan provides a responsible solution that keeps your indoor environment spider-free through effective treatments.
 Service begins with a thorough inspection of your property by a certified pest specialist.
-Your specialist will identify any risk areas and treat your home using a customized quarterly protection plan that keeps your property spider-free year-round.
+Your specialist will identify any risk areas and treat your home using a customized protection plan that keeps your property spider-free year-round.

-After our first visit, an Aptive professional will return the following month to rid the exterior of any surviving spiders and continue to treat your home on a quarterly basis.
+After our first visit, an Aptive professional will return the following month to rid the exterior of any surviving spiders and continue to treat your home.
 We know that for many homeowners, it’s not if the pests will return, but when.
 When spiders come back, we do too - free of charge.

 Remove the stress of dealing with spiders and having to store and apply pesticides inside your home.
 Use a responsible professional you can trust.
 Call Aptive Environmental today to schedule your service.